MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 4. ```def test_weekly_performance_successful_user_not_found()```
-Tests whether the app correctly returns not found for a user for weekly performance report
+Tests whether the app correctly returns 'not found' for a user not in the database for weekly performance report.
     - Passed Inputs:
         - ```{"user_id" : 99999, "week_no":1}```
     - Expected Output: